alexandrosnic/The-Complete-Self-Driving-Car-Course---Applied-Deep-Learning/7. Convolutional Neural Networks/README.md

 - Then, the input image **passes through the CNN**, scaled down for feature extraction and based on them the image is classified.
 - Based on if the classification is correct, the cross entropy  is calculated and in order to **minimize the error**, the parameters (weights and biases in FC, values of the filter matrix in convolutional layers) are recalculated using **backpropagation** (and gradient descent).
 However the filters, kernel size, the depth of the convolutional and pooling layers have to be predefined.

+All the procedure can be seen in the above image:

 <img width="905" alt="cnnexample" src="https://user-images.githubusercontent.com/34197007/80314987-16f34380-87f5-11ea-8e58-1f00dcab22ea.PNG">